yaroslavoliinyk/KUOO_Site/README.md

 * The site was developed for the **Architect company**
 ## Opening the site
 1. Download the repository
-2. Extract the program in "Downloads" folder
+2. Unzip the repository in "*Downloads*" folder
+3. You'll have the following package: KUOO_Site-master
+4. Enter this package: "*cd ~/Downloads/KUOO_Site-master/*"
+5. Run the next command to extract the program: "*tar -xJf KUOO_Site.tar.xz*"
-3. Use the command
+6. Use the command
   * For **Google Chrome** users: "*google-chrome ~/Downloads/KUOO/src/html/index.html*"
   * For **Mozilla Firefox** users: "*firefox ~/Downloads/KUOO/src/html/index.html*"
-4. Well done!
+7. Well done!
 Enjoy your user experience :rocket:.

 ## Screenshots of the site